gsb-eng/bytecode_tools/README.md

 Right now it has `pydis`.

-PyDis
+What is pydis?
 =========

-Pydis is a python disassembler, it can be a replacement for cpython's `Lib/dis.py`.
+`pydis` is a python disassembler, it can be a drop in replacement for cpython's `Lib/dis.py`.

 Pydis supports all the cpython versions above 2.5, every verion above 2.5 supports other versions.
 This means, pydis decodes 2.6 bytes code in 3.6 and vice versa.

-Why Pydis?
+Why pydis?
 ==========

 Python's `dis` moduel is super helpful for looking inside code objects, but it